 If you can’t decide between modern and classical, why not choose both?
-Our new build developments in Greenwich provide the ideal modern foundations, and when paired with traditional antique furniture, could result in a visually striking contrast.
+Our new build developments in Greenwich provide the ideal modern foundations, and when paired with traditional antique furniture, could result in visually striking contrast.
 Coving in a new build is also making something of a comeback, helping add a retro spin to your new build home.

 As well as being much safer to navigate through, rounded furniture can make for a visually appealing addition to your living room.
-Whether in the form of sofas, mirrors or coffee tables, they lend a softness and smoothness to your surroundings.
+Whether in the form of sofas, mirrors or coffee tables, they lend softness and smoothness to your surroundings.